dumiya123/dumiya123/README.md

 <h1 align="center">Hi there, I'm Dumindu Gamage!! 👋</h1>

 Welcome to my GitHub profile!
 I'm a passionate developer with an interest in 🌐 web development, 🧠 data science, and more.
-Here's a little about me and what I do:
+Here's a little about me and what I do!

 ## 🚀 About Me